-8.2.3 Split-Rail Power Supply
+8.2.3 Split Rail Power Supply

-The TPS54340-Q1 device can be used to convert a positive input voltage to a split-rail positive and negative output voltage by using a coupled inductor.
-Example applications are amplifiers requiring a split-rail positive and negative voltage power supply.
-For a more detailed example, see SLVA369.
+The TPS54340 can be used to convert a positive input voltage to a split rail positive and negative output voltage by using a coupled inductor.
+Idea applications are amplifiers requiring a split rail positive and negative voltage power supply.
+For a more detailed example see SLVA369.